 Unlike many other fruits, avocado is actually very friendly to a low-sugar or diabetic diet because it hardly has any sugar in it.

 Some studies have shown that avocados essentially have a regulating effect on your blood sugar levels.

-Some diabetics are at risk for heart disease or cardiovascular complications, and with these needs, the avocado’s heart-friendly composition makes for a great solution for multiple needs .
+Diabetics are at risk for heart disease or cardiovascular complications.
+And with these needs, the avocado’s heart-friendly composition makes for a great solution for multiple needs .

 Additionally, many diabetics require a diet that is low in carbohydrates because it is processed as sugar when digested.

-Because avocados have less carbohydrates they turn out to be excellent foods for those who struggle with a blood sugar disorder and can’t afford to process any more sugars than is absolutely necessary.
+Because avocados have fewer carbohydrates, they turn out to be excellent foods for those who struggle with a blood sugar disorder and can’t afford to process any more sugars than is absolutely necessary.

 10. Avocado Has Higher Potassium Content Compared to Banana

-Potassium serves your body by balancing your sodium levels and lessening the harmful effect of sodium on your blood pressure.
+Potassium serves your body by balancing your sodium levels and reducing the harmful effects of sodium on your blood pressure.

-Though the banana is much more popular for its potassium levels, avocado has an even greater amount of potassium.
+Though the banana is much more popular for its potassium content, avocado contains more.

 While an avocado has one thousand, one hundred and twenty-five milligrams of potassium per serving, a banana only has eight hundred and six milligrams of potassium for the same size serving .